Skip to main content

 High Accuracy

-The As-Built requires images to be captured with high accuracy, either using Ground Control Points (GCPs) or using RTK.
+If the images are captured with high accuracy, using either Ground Control Points (GCPs) or RTK, the As-Built will also achieve high accuracy.

 For more information on how to use Ground Control, please refer to the following article: How to Use Ground Control.